shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 At this point, it's also worth noting that our [Publish app](https://support.shotgunsoftware.com/hc/en-us/articles/115000097513-Publishing-your-work) also comes with [its own API](https://developer.shotgunsoftware.com/tk-multi-publish2/) as well.
 Although that is still essentially using this same `register_publish` method.
-It builds upon the publishing process by providing a framework to handle collection, validation and publishing.
+It builds upon the publishing process by providing a framework to handle collection, validation, and publishing.

 ## Part 8 - The complete script